-- (1) The pro forma column gives effect to (a) the automatic conversion of all of our outstanding redeemable convertible preferred stock into 19,243,795 shares of our common stock immediately prior to the closing of this offering, (b) a 1-for-3 reverse stock split of our capital stock which became effective on May 28, 2021 and (c) the filing and effectiveness of our amended and restated certificate of incorporation upon the closing of this offering. - (2) The pro forma as adjusted column gives effect to the pro forma adjustments described in footnote (1) above and gives further effect to the sale of 5,750,000 shares of common stock by us in this offering at the initial public offering price of \$20.00 per share after deducting underwriting discounts and commissions and estimated offering expenses payable by us. - (3) Working capital is defined as current assets less current liabilities.
+- (1) The proforma column gives effect to (a) the automatic conversion of all of our outstanding redeemable convertible preferred stock into 19,243,795 shares of our common stock immediately prior to the closing of this offering, (b) a 1-for-3 reverse stock split of our capital stock which became effective on May 28, 2021 and (c) the filing and effectiveness of our amended and restated certificate of incorporation upon the closing of this offering. - (2) The pro forma as adjusted column gives effect to the pro forma adjustments described in footnote (1) above and gives further effect to the sale of 5,750,000 shares of common stock by us in this offering at an assumed initial public offering price of \$19.50 per share (the midpoint of the price range set forth on the cover page of this prospectus), after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+The pro forma as adjusted information set forth in the table above is illustrative only and will be adjusted based on the actual initial public offering price and other terms of this offering determined at pricing. - (3) Each \$1.00 increase (decrease) in the assumed initial public offering price of \$19.50 per share would increase (decrease) each of cash and cash equivalents, working capital, total assets, and total stockholders' deficit on a pro forma as adjusted basis by approximately \$5.3 million, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+Similarly, each 1.0 million increase (decrease) in the number of shares offered by us as set forth on the cover page of this prospectus would increase (decrease) each of our cash and cash equivalents, working capital, total assets, and total stockholders' deficit on a pro forma as adjusted basis by approximately \$18.1 million, assuming no change in the assumed initial public offering price per share and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us. - (4) Working capital is defined as current assets less current liabilities.